gennyble/confindent/spec.md

 ```

 Values can be empty.
 You can think of this as a boolean type, although there are
 no strict types in the specification.
-Here's an example of what that me look like,
+Here's an example of what that may look like,
 building off of the previous one.

 ```